Cantersoft/YTPMVE/README.md

 ## Installation

 1. Download a [release](https://github.com/Cantersoft/YTPMVE/releases).
-2. (optional) Install Python and its dependencies and make sure they're on your system PATH.
+2. (optional) Install Python and its dependencies as administrator and make sure they're on your system PATH.
 <!---
 3. Enter the YTPMVE folder, and